Qin Shi Huang Tomb

 • Ride the cable car up for views of the palace and surrounding hills.
 The hike down passes temples and pavilions like Laomu Temple, dedicated to the goddess Nuwa.

-Qin Shi Huang Tomb History: China’s Most Mysterious Emperor
+What Is the History of the Qin Shi Huang Tomb, China’s Most Mysterious Emperor?

 Let’s talk about the OG emperor of China, Qin Shi Huang—the guy who literally unified a warring nation, built the Great Wall’s first version, and left behind a tomb so wild, it’s still giving historians goosebumps 2,000 years later.